shishironline/notes/notes.md

 ---
 activated base env

-added Invoke library from Pypi to the base env - global for running tasks in tasks.py
+added Invoke library from Pypi to the base env - global for running tasks in tasks.py - `pip install invoke`

 ---
 commit "added Invoke tasks lib to base env - global to execute tasks in tasks.py"